-The beginning of the year always signals a reevaluation of old strategies and the hunt for newer ones to stay competitive in your industry.
+The beginning of the final quarter of the year always signals a reevaluation of old strategies and the hunt for newer ones to stay competitive in your industry.
 Driven by a host of emerging technologies and an influx of new insights, consumer behavior continues to evolve at breakneck speeds.
 Understandably, B2B marketers are hard-pressed to recalibrate their lead generation strategies in this ever-shifting landscape.

 The explosion of content addressing consumer concerns at every step of the buyer’s journey has developed increasingly educated consumers.
 Additionally, advancing technology has heightened consumer expectations for customer experience.
-In fact, a study by customer intelligence firm, Walker Information, projects that customer experience will surpass price and product as the key brand differentiator by the year 2020.
+In fact, a study by customer intelligence firm, Walker Information, projects that customer experience will surpass price and product as the key brand differentiator by next year.

 Some B2B brands are getting better at converting their prospects while others are stuck in their old ways, perhaps unsure how to spice things up.